THE MOUNTAINS OF VENICE

 Then what sets the Dolomites apart from the rest of the Alps?

 The Dolomites are known for their striking forms and spectacular coloration.
 This is the result of their origin (under an ancient lagoon--the Tethys Sea) and resulting chemical composition.
-Over the course of their 250 million-year history, wind, water, and ice have sculpted them into dagger blades, ruined castle battlements, soaring cathedral spires, organ pipes, jagged fangs, and other fantastic forms (though the author Dino Buzzati asserted that it is wrong to say they resemble any works of humankind (they were here long before us) and look only like their unique, magnificent selves.
+Over the course of their 250 million-year history, wind, water, and ice have sculpted them into dagger blades, ruined castle battlements, soaring cathedral spires, organ pipes, jagged fangs, and other fantastic forms (though the author Dino Buzzati asserted that it is wrong to say they resemble any works of humankind (they were here millions of years before us) and look only like their unique, magnificent selves.
 Their colors change with the path of the sun: purple, silver, gold, terracotta, rose.
 Enchanted is the word that best describes these mountains.
 Learn more about their origins

 Are the Dolomites and "South Tyrol" synonomous?

 Absolutely not!
 Seventy percent of the Dolomite range is located in the province of Belluno, in the Veneto region.
 The South Tyrol (Süd Tirol/Alto Adige) is synonymous with the autonomous province of Bolzano, which, along with the autonomous province of Trento (the Trentino), comprise the autonomous Trentino-Alto Adige region.
 Although these two provinces are entirely mountainous, only 10% of the mountains are Dolomites (though they spend a lot on marketing to make you believe otherwise).
 In contrast, two thirds of Belluno province are covered by Dolomites.
 There are also Dolomites in the provinces of Udine and Pordenone in the Friuli region.
-The catchy slogan, Dolomiti, the Mountains of Venice, was in fact created partly to combat the deceptive, dishonest promotion of the Trentino-Alto Adige region, which has even used images of Belluno's mountains in its ads.
+The catchy slogan, Dolomiti, the Mountains of Venice, was in fact created partly to counter the deceptive, dishonest, promotions of the Trentino-Alto Adige region, which has even used images of Belluno's mountains in its ads.
 Although the proud inhabitants of Belluno province are understandably miffed at having the provenance of their mountains attributed to that distant regional capital on the sea, a meh slogan like Dolomiti, the Mountains of Veneto would not grab anyone's attention.
 Mountains of Venice, on the other hand is paradoxical and puzzling, and should incite potential visitors to seek an explanation.

 But the Dolomites really are than you might think!